Rabid Dogs: Production

 Actor Al Lettieri was replaced by Riccardo Cucciolla (pictured) after the first three days of shooting.

 By the early 1970s, Mario Bava was facing difficulties in his career.
 He received creative freedom to make the type of film he wanted with Lisa and the Devil (1974), which was shelved when it failed to find a distributor at the Cannes Film Market.
 Another of his films, A Bay of Blood (1971), was a box office disappointment in Italy.
 This led to him trying a new project different from anything he had done previously, and he began developing what would become Rabid Dogs under the working title L'uomo e il bambino.
 The film is based on "Man and Boy", a short story published in an issue of Giallo Mondadori, and the screenplay was written by Alessandro Parenzo and an uncredited Cesare Frugoni.
 Principal photography began in August 1973; Bava opted to shoot everything in chronological order.
 The film was shot on the road along the Roma-Civitavecchia motorway.

-Al Lettieri was hired to play Riccardo, but after arriving on the first morning of shooting intoxicated, he was fired and the role was recast three days later with Riccardo Cucciolla.
+American actor Al Lettieri was hired to play Riccardo, but after arriving on the first morning of shooting intoxicated, he was fired and the role was recast three days later with Riccardo Cucciolla.
 Cucciolla could not speak English; according to co-star Maurice Poli, he had to read his lines in English from the script that was placed strategically around the car.
 Bava's son, Lamberto Bava, who was the assistant director on the film, has discussed several issues with the film's production stemming from producer Roberto Loyola.
 Reportedly, Loyola had financial difficulties, and the crew stopped working when their cheques were not dated in the first week.
 After Loyola signed them, the crew continued work to only find later that all of their cheques had bounced.
 Despite these problems, Bava was able to complete principal shooting in three weeks.
 During filming, the film's title became Ore 9 Semaforo (9 A.M. - Red Light) and later Cani Arrabbiati.

 All that remained to be filmed were some cutaway shots involving helicopters and police cars, and a pre-credit sequence.
 Loyola went bankrupt during this period, and had the production shelved.
 The Bavas attempted to regain possession of the film, but were unable to retrieve the rights to complete it.